vatlab/vat-docs/content/Documentation/vtools Commands/output.md

 *   All sqlite3 functions listed [HERE][2] are supported.
 The most useful ones are `count`, `sum`, `avg`, `min` and `max`.
 *   Additional aggregation functions such as `stdev, variance, mode, median, lower_quartile, upper_quartile` defined [HERE][1].

-(:toggleexample Examples: Output summary statistics of fields:) The following command calculate the average depth for all variants:
+<details><summary> Examples: Output summary statistics of fields</summary> The following command calculate the average depth for all variants: